 The alley he waved her into smelled ripe and full just like Mr Rajistan, and when he pushed her up against a wall, she laughed.
 He was so easy to spill; she didn’t need a knife and fork.
 She just needed her teeth.
 Even after everything she’d eaten they hadn’t started to rot.

 When she’d finished she watched Mr Rajistans shadow for a bit to see if it would move, but it didn’t.
-Some of the murals the graffiti kids painted looked similar, and she wondered if paint was the same as blood because it stayed exactly where it was.

 It was months later before End noticed she had an itch in her side.
 She wasn’t sure what to do about it at first.
-She tried breaking things: people, and smiles, and anyone with clean teeth, she hated those most of all.
+She tried breaking things: people, and lives, and anyone with clean teeth, she hated those most of all.
 Before long it got really hard to walk anymore.
 She’d have had to be double-jointed to move more than ten paces with the stabbing growing in her side.
 Soon it grew so bad she forgot how hungry she was for the first time in her life.
 She scratched at first, clawed and dug until it felt like she’d break her fingers, and when people tried to ask her what she was doing, she made very sure she showed them.
 There weren’t many that wanted to bother after that.

 ‘Mr Rajistan’s eyes.
 I don’t remember eating those.
 No wonder I’ve been having trouble.’